sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/AMMERSE_impact_analysis.md

 The AMMERSE Impact Analysis is a comprehensive framework assessing the impact of practices, techniques, and decisions on seven AMMERSE values.
 By examining both direct and indirect effects, this algorithm provides a detailed picture of how changes can influence a system, helping stakeholders make informed decisions.
-This approach is based on [the AMMERSE framework for decision making](https://www.ammerse.org/toolbox/decision-making/).
+This approach is based on [the AMMERSE framework for decision-making](https://www.ammerse.org/toolbox/decision-making/).

 ### Key component: AMMERSE VALUES